Privacy Attacks on Image AutoRegressive Models: Introduction

 At the same time, the privacy risks of IARs remain largely unexplored, posing challenges for their responsible deployment.
 While privacy risks, such as the leakage of training data points at inference time, have been demonstrated for DMs and LLMs~\citep{carlini2021extractLLM,carlini2023extracting,duan2023flocks,duan2023privacyICL,hanke2024openLLMs,huang2024demystifying,wen2024detecting,hayes2025strong}, no such evaluations currently exist for IARs.
 As a result, the extent to which IARs may similarly expose sensitive information remains an open question, underscoring the necessity for rigorous privacy investigations in this context.

 To address this gap and investigate the privacy risks associated with IARs, we conduct a comprehensive analysis using multiple perspectives on privacy leakage.
 First, we develop a new membership inference attack (MIA)~\citep{shokri2017membershipinference}, which aims to determine whether a specific data point was included in an IAR's training set—a widely used approach for assessing privacy risks.
 We find that existing MIAs developed for DMs \citep{carlini2023extracting, dm2_duan23bSecMI, kong2023efficient, zhai2024clid} or LLMs~\citep{mattern2023membershipLLM, shi2024detecting}, are ineffective for IARs, as they rely on signals specific to their target model.
 We combine elements of MIAs from DMs and LLMs into our new MIA based on the shared properties between the models.
 For example, we leverage the fact that IARs, similarly to LLMs, perform per-token prediction to obtain signal from every predicted token.
 However, while LLMs' training is fully self-supervised (e.g., by predicting the next word), the training of IARs can be conditional (based on a class or prompt) as in DMs.
 We exploit this property, \reb{ previously leveraged for DMs \cite{zhai2024clid},} and compute the difference in outputs between conditional and unconditional inputs as an input to MIAs.
-This approach allows us to achieve a remarkably strong performance of \textbf{86.38\%} \tprat.
+This approach allows us to achieve a remarkably strong performance of \bugfix{\textbf{94.57\%}}\footnote{\bugfix{Reported results in this version differ slightly from those reported in the ICML’25 conference paper due to a minor implementation issue in our MIA evaluation for VAR models.
+Correcting this issue leads to slightly improved results.
+All trends and conclusions remain unchanged.
+A detailed description of the cause, fix, and resulting changes is provided in~\cref{app:bugfix}.}} \tprat.